swaptacular/swpt_debtors_ui/coin-info-documents.rst

 - **latestDebtorInfo** ``required``

-  A link to the newest revision of this currency's debtor info document.
-(Most probably, a link to the newest revision of this document.)
+  MUST contain an `URL`_ referring to the newest revision of this currency's debtor info document.
+This is the currency's "Debtor Info Locator".

   - path: #/properties/latestDebtorInfo
   - &ref: `#/definitions/ShortLink`_